jenningsloy318/Docker-Cluster/Kubernetes/Operations/README.md

    6.2 create the configmap via [elasticsearch.configmap](./ELK/elasticsearch.configmap) which contains all configurations used in elastic. this configmap contains two config files ```elasticsearch.yml``` and ```log4j2.properties```; in ```elasticsearch.yml```, I added two more parameters  ```http.cors.enabled: true``` and ```http.cors.allow-origin: "*"```, thus grafana can also get the logs from elasticsearch service.

-    6.3 create elasticsearch via [elasticsearch-deployment.yaml](./ELK/elasticsearch-deployment.yaml);in this deployment, I also used storageclass to provide persistent storage for elasticsearch data.
+    6.3 create elasticsearch via [elasticsearch-deployment.yaml](./ELK/elasticsearch-deployment.yaml);in this deployment, I also used storageclass to provide persistent storage for elasticsearch data. to get indices, using ```curl -X GET 'http://{ELASTICSEARCH_HOST}:{PORT}/_cat/indices?v&pretty'```

     6.4 create kibana webui via [kibana.yaml](./ELK/kibana.yaml), one thing need to take care is when creating  kibana ingress rule, we should add annotation of ```add-base-url```, the value should be same with the value of ```"KIBANA_BASE_URL"``` in elasticsearch pod env.
       - ingress rule